gaissmai/bart/README.md

 cache-friendly bitmask operations, which in modern CPUs are performed by advanced bit manipulation instruction sets (POPCNT, LZCNT, TZCNT, ...).

+You should specify the CPU feature set when compiling, e.g. GOAMD64=v2 for maximum performance, see also https://go.dev/wiki/MinimumRequirements#architectures

 The algorithm was specially developed so that it can always work with a fixed length of 256 bits.
 This means that the bitset fit very well in a cache line and that loops over the bitset in hot paths can be accelerated by loop unrolling, e.g.